braedongough/typescript-workshop/README.md

 `app/` contains a create-react-app that we will be converting from JS to TS through the course of this workshop.
 This will be done during each exercise throughout each section.

+You can find a deployed version of the app here: https://trusting-galileo-a83410.netlify.app/

 ## How it works

 Process for every lesson: